krya800/krya800/README.md

 - 👋 Hi, I’m @krya800
 - 👀 I’m interested in games
 - 🌱 I’m currently learning C
-- ⚡ Fun fact: i don't know what i do in a school ._.
+- ⚡ Fun fact: I don't know what I'm doing at school ._.

 <!---
 krya800/krya800 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.